UofT-Course-Tools/spec/README.md

 Fundamental problem we are trying to solve :

-The current process to choose your courses and manaully create a schedule without any conflicts that fits your peferences can take days to perfect.
+The current process to choose your courses and manually create a schedule without any conflicts that fits your preferences can take days to perfect.
 With the help of this tool, we are making this process much faster and easier than before.
-Futhermore, this will improve UofT's reputation since this tool will modernize a crucuial part of a student's life.
+Futhermore, this will improve UofT's reputation since this tool will modernize a crucial part of a student's life.

 ## Implementation